-Use Brand Attributes to Shape Your Stance on Social Issues
+Use Brand Attributes to Take a Stance on Social Issues

-See, according to the ancient Greeks, taking time to identify your core values and understand what is most important to you leads to better decision making and living a life of authenticity.
-In healthcare, exercises like verbalizing the organization’s mission, vision, and values serves the same purpose.
-Both create a solid foundation that supports future decision making and ultimately success.
+See, according to the ancient Greeks, taking time to identify your core values and understand what is most important to you leads to better decision-making and living a life of authenticity.
+In healthcare, exercises like verbalizing the organization’s mission, vision, and values serve the same purpose.
+Both create a solid foundation that supports future decision-making and ultimately success.

 So, practically speaking, healthcare marketers can use brand identity to address sensitive or controversial topics.
 To get started, answer these two questions: